Daudgit/Fuzzy-Logic-based-adaptive-phase-information-preserved-de-speckled-filter-for-dual-pol-SAR-data/README.md

 Details of the Images
 - RGB1_original.jpg : It is the original Image SAR image
 - RGB1_nosiy_0.5.jpg : it is the original image containing with noise
 - RGB1_nosiy_0.5_gaussf.jpg : It is the resultant image after applying the filter to the noisy image
+- Results Generated After the Execution of the code - membershipVSmship_ampl.png , membershipVSmship_lambda.png, membershipVSmship_phase.png, membershipVSwt.png